open-telemetry/opentelemetry-specification/specification/tracing-api.md

 - `SpanData` is an immutable object that is used to report out-of-band completed spans.
 See [SpanData](#spandata) section.

+## Data types
+While languages and platforms have different ways of representing data, this section defines some generic requirements for this API.

+### Time
+OpenTelemetry stores time values using nanosecond (ns) precision.
+To overcome platform limitations, this data is represented as a tuple [<long> seconds, <int> nanoseconds], where nanoseconds is the remainder that can not be represented in seconds.

+#### Timestamp
+A timestamp is the time elapsed since the Unix epoch.
+* The minimal precision is milliseconds.
+* The maximal precision is nanoseconds.

+#### Duration
+A duration is the elapsed time between two events.
+* The minimal precision is milliseconds.
+* The maximal precision is nanoseconds.

+##### Examples:
+* Given a Unix timestamp of `1560345793106ms`, the resulting tuple would be `[1560345793, 106000000]`.
+* Given a duration of `500,000376ms`, the resulting tuple would be `[0, 500000376]`.

 ## Tracer

 ### Obtaining a tracer